clearshot-xs/pterodactyl-rust-auto-wipe/README.md

 }
 ```

+Files can be deleted based on the type of wipe by using the following server config options.

+* `filesToDeleteOnForceWipe` - Files to delete on force wipe day
+* `filesToDeleteOnBPWipe` - Files to delete on BP wipe day
+* `filesToDeleteOnWipe` - Files to delete on every wipe day

+Note: Blueprint files are automatically deleted on BP wipe days, you do not need to specify blueprint files within `filesToDeleteOnBPWipe`.
+The list is intended for any other files you would like to delete on BP wipe days.

 ### Server Messages

 Messages are broadcast to the server when a wipe is starting or when a new force wipe update has been released.
 A countdown will start based on `wipeCountdownSeconds` (default 5 minutes) and will countdown the last 30 seconds before the server restarts for wipe.